-You might want to know, there is a new version of Gregory Paragon Packs Series which this brand launched for the season 2020.
+You might want to know, there is a new version of Gregory Paragon Packs Series which this brand launched for the new season.
 Are they better now?
 Keep reading.

 What is new/different as compared with the previous Paragon backpacks

 If you are not so familiar with this Gregory Paragon Packs, it may be confusing because both new and previous versions are available on the market.
 I guess it is best to see the top pictures given above and try to remember which is which, the new version is on the left.

 Here is a short summary of differences that look the most important to me, this is not a full list:

 - From what I see now, the new Paragon series includes only three packs, Paragon 48, Paragon 58, and Paragon 68.
 The previous version has Paragon 38 that is presented in my separate text.
 It is not known to me if they will add it to the new version or not.